OSInside/kiwi/doc/source/container_builder.rst

 * Docker - a container framework based on the Linux container support in the kernel.

-* Docker Build Container for KIWI.
+* Docker Image - a docker build container for KIWI.

 * optionally Vagrant - a framework to run, provision and control virtual machines and container instances.
 Vagrant has a very nice